Alena-Stavrova/lev_automation/README.md

 # lev_automation
-A collection of test automation for my work projects
+A collection of test automation for my work projects (Python + Selenium)